 The City conducts yearly surveys of ADU affordability for its annual progress reports and collects rental information when ADU permits are issued.
+The City's ADU application data allows for an accurate prediction of future ADU trends.

 Nearly all ADU applicants from 2018 to 2020 indicated intent for the unit to remain affordable at no or negligible cost for immediate family members, such as adult parents or children.
 Therefore, the City predicts that this trend will continue and that future ADU production will also be affordable to low- and very low-income households.